ECS-CS/html/Introduction.md

 ### QUESTIONS 🚨

 1. What are two examples of HTML tags?
-2. What is another name for the starting tag?
+2. What are the 3 components that make up a HTML element?